fledge-iot/fledge/docs/building_fledge/building_fledge.rst

   [
     {
       "key": "BUFFERED",
-      "description": "The number of readings currently in the Fledge buffer", "value": 0
+      "description": "Readings currently in the Fledge buffer", "value": 0
     },
     {
       "key": "DISCARDED",
-      "description": "The number of readings discarded at the input side by Fledge, i.e. discarded before being  placed in the buffer.
-This may be due to some error in the readings themselves.", "value": 0
+      "description": "Readings discarded by the South Service before being  placed in the buffer.
+This may be due to an error in the readings themselves.", "value": 0
     },
     {
       "key": "PURGED",
-      "description": "The number of readings removed from the buffer by the purge process", "value": 0
+      "description": "Readings removed from the buffer by the purge process", "value": 0
     },
     {
       "key": "READINGS",
-      "description": "The number of readings received by Fledge since startup", "value": 0
+      "description": "Readings received by Fledge",
+      "value": 0
     },
     {
-      "key": "SENT_1",
-      "description": "The number of readings sent to the historian", "value": 0
-    },
-    {
-      "key": "SENT_2",
-      "description": "The number of statistics data sent to the historian", "value": 0
-    },
-    {
       "key": "UNSENT",
-      "description": "The number of readings filtered out in the send process", "value": 0
+      "description": "Readings filtered out in the send process", "value": 0
     },
     {
       "key": "UNSNPURGED",
-      "description": "The number of readings that were purged from the buffer before being sent", "value": 0
+      "description": "Readings that were purged from the buffer before being sent", "value": 0
     }
   ]